DannyGilligan/chocelegance-resubmission/README.md

 <details>
   <summary><b> Colour Scheme </b></summary>
 <br>
-4 primary colours used throughout the site, these colours were chosen based on appropriateness, purple has a traditional association with chocolates (to my mind), this can be seen in popular brands such as Cadbury and Milka, which are two of my favourite!.
+4 primary colours used throughout the site, these colours were chosen based on appropriateness and aesthetics, purple has a traditional association with chocolate (to my mind), this can be seen in popular brands such as Cadbury and Milka, which are two of my favourites!
+<br><br>
 The more vibrant shades of bright purple/violet have associations with romance, as exemplified by tradional Valentine's day colour schemese.
 <br><br>
 The colour scheme also provides good contrast when reading text to improve accessibility.
 <br><br>

 <table>
-<tr><th>Cadbury Example</th><th>Milk Example</th><th>Valentine's Day Example</th></tr>
+<tr><th>Cadbury Brand</th><th>Milka Brand</th><th>Valentine's Day Example</th></tr>

 <tr>
 <td>